Crenshaw1312/Yagpdb-ccs/README.md

 - [x] Finish starboard
 - [x] Finish poll re-make, more features (made base poll creation)
 - [ ] a secret thing
-- [ ] Fix maze command since the website is annoying (no fucking clue)

 ## Uhh Welcome?
 So here you can find some custom commands to add to your guild/sever to do stuff.